 We can structure data management software around these topics

-- First, data architecture and data model design software enable companies to model their data structures
+- Data architecture and data model design software: First, companies need to model their data structures

-- These data structures are created in databases provided by database management companies
+- Database management: These modelled data structures need to be created in databases

-- Documents and other unstructured content pose challenges for especially traditional databases and various solutions facilitate their collection and analysis
+- Document collection and analysis: Documents and other unstructured content pose challenges for especially traditional databases.
+Various document collections solutions facilitate unstructured content management

-- Metadata about all this data is valuable as the simplest metadata fields such as update and creation times allow companies to identify issues in their data and analyze the data creation and update process
+- Metadata management: Metadata is valuable as the simplest metadata fields such as update and creation times allow companies to identify issues in their data and analyze the data creation and update processes

-- Once data federation (collection) begins, data quality needs to be monitored and there are numerous solutions to measure and increase data quality
+- Data quality management: Once data federation (collection) begins, data quality needs to be monitored and there are numerous solutions to measure and increase data quality

-- Finally, numerous solutions of differing complexity enable companies to analyze this data
+- Data analysis: Finally, numerous solutions of differing complexity enable companies to analyze this data

 Data architecture is the models, policies, or rules that govern which data is collected, how it stored, and how it is used.
 It is then further split into enterprise architecture or solution architecture.